reaxnet/reaxnet/README.md

 - [matscipy](https://github.com/libAtoms/matscipy) 1.0.0

 ### OS
-This package is supported for macOS and Linux.
 The code has tested on:
 - Ubuntu 22.04.4 LTS
 - MacOS 14.7